smittytone/EnvTailTempLog/README.md

 # EnvTailTempLog 1.1

 A very simple Electric Imp-based environmental temperature/humidity sensor.
-It is built around the imp001 card, ‘April’ breakout board and the Environment Sensor Tail, all of which are available as a bundle [here](https://www.amazon.com/WiFi-Environmental-Sensor-LED-kit/dp/B00ZQ4D1TM).
+It is built around the [imp001 card, ‘April’ breakout board](https://electricimp.com/docs/gettingstarted/devkits/) and the Environment Sensor Tail (though this is no longer available to buy).

 ## Hardware

 The imp001 slots into the April, the Environment Sensor Tail fits onto the April’s breakout connector pins.
 Plug it into a USB adaptor and you’re ready to begin.
+The complete hardware looks like this:

 ![Hardware](./hardware.jpg)

 ## Software

 EnvTailTempLog requires a free Electric Imp developer account.
 To find out more and sign up for an account, please see the [Electric Imp Getting Started Guide](https://electricimp.com/docs/gettingstarted/).
+This will tell you everything you need to know to get your environmental temperature/humidity sensor online.

 The agent and device code included in this repository will need to be pasted into the Electric Imp IDE.